Nimdy/Dedicated_Valheim_Server_Script/gui/README.md

 Add whatever we think needs to be added to make it awesome and user friendly

 ```
 # Is this be best way to secure it??
+NO its a huge security punching bag... but we need to do something
 # Valheim www-data entry for sudoers
 www-data   ALL=(ALL) NOPASSWD: /usr/bin/*,/var/www/njordgui/commands.php
 ```